codingforeveryone/READMEs/raising-exceptions.md

 Fifty percent of the times, when the unreliableFunction doesn't fail this will be the output:
 ![img2](images/s2.png)

-When the unreliableFunction returns the product this will be the output.
-You can see that the code following the function call has been executed:
+You can see that the code following the function call has been executed.
+When the functions fails this will be the output:
 ![img3](images/s3.png)